PaulZC/F9P_RAWX_Logger/UBX.md

 }
 ```

-In the main loop, we enable the timer interrupt _after_ processing the NMEA messages using the Adafruit GPS library:
+In the main loop, we enable the timer interrupt _after_ setting the RTC:

 ```
 // Now that Serial1 should be idle and the buffer empty, start TC3 interrupts to copy all new data into SerialBuffer